• Perinatal Pilates Specialist Training

 Benefits:

- Encourages gentle support of the core, allowing more room
+• Encourages gentle support of the core, allowing more room for mobility.

- Supports pelvic joints, reducing pelvic discomfort which is
+• Supports pelvic joints, reducing pelvic discomfort which is a common experience.

 Movement: